• Skip to primary navigation

 For narcotic or psychotropic substances, the limit is stricter: you can only bring a one-month supply, and you must carry a prescription or medical certificate.

-For peace of mind, pack medications in their original packaging, along with copies of your prescriptions or a doctor’s note, especially for controlled substances.
-It’s also wise to carry a translated prescription or medical letter in French to help with customs checks or pharmacy visits.
+For peace of mind, pack them in their original packaging, along with copies of your prescriptions or a doctor’s note, especially for controlled substances.
+A translated prescription or medical letter in French can also help with customs checks or pharmacy visits.

 How to Access Medical Care as a Visitor in France

-France’s healthcare system is open to visitors, but you’ll generally need to pay for care out of pocket or have a travel health plan to cover the costs.
+France’s healthcare system is accessible to visitors, but you’ll generally need to pay for care upfront or have travel health insurance to cover the costs.

 Exterior view of the Ambroise Paré Hospital, Boulogne-Billancourt, France, where tourists can receive care using travel insurance for France

-To find a general practitioner (médecin généraliste) or specialist, you can use the Doctolib website, which allows you to search by specialty and location and often book appointments online.
+To find a general practitioner (médecin généraliste) or specialist, you can use the Doctolib website.
+This allows you to search by specialty and location and often book appointments online.

-Alternatively, you can visit an SOS Médecins clinic, a service that provides urgent medical care, including home visits and 24/7 consultations, often without the need for an appointment.
+Alternatively, you can visit an SOS Médecins clinic, a service that provides urgent medical care, including home visits and 24/7 consultations, often without an appointment.

-For emergencies, you can call 112 (the Europe-wide emergency number) or go directly to the nearest hospital’s emergency department (les urgences).
+In an emergency, dial 112 (the universal emergency number in Europe) or go directly to the nearest hospital emergency department (les urgences).

 Read More: Hospitals in France